shakfu/midi-langs/README.md

 | **pktpy-midi** | [PocketPy](https://pocketpy.dev) | Pythonic abstraction with context managers and expressive APIs. |
 | **s7-midi** | [s7 Scheme](https://ccrma.stanford.edu/software/snd/snd/s7.html) | Macros + Lisp for meta-programming and dynamic MIDI patterns. |

+**Note**

-Note: This is an evolving project—-expect API iterations as implementations mature.
+- This is an evolving project—-expect API iterations as implementations mature.

+- There is a sibling project, [psnd](https://github.com/shakfu/psnd), which embeds some of the midi-langs into a polyglot editor & REPL for music programming languages.

 ## Building